jheffh2012/azure-redis-app/README.md

 - The required permissions must be applied to the used ClientId;
 - Add a secret in the keyvault with the Redis connection string;
 - Grant permission in the keyvault for the Kubernetes addon with CSI;
+- Grant Ip Kubernetes to get access for azure redis cache;

 ```
 az aks show --resource-group resource-group-name --name resource-name --query addonProfiles.azureKeyvaultSecretsProvider.identity.objectId -o tsv